GameCube Joybus Protocol & Keyboard Reference¶

 Counter: 4-bit value (0-15) that increments with each report.
 Used in checksum calculation.

+Checksum algorithm: The checksum is computed by XOR-ing all three keypress bytes together with the 4-bit counter value.
 This prevents data corruption and validates that the report is intact.

 Keyboard Keycodes¶